tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 # Dunmar Fellowship Treasure

 This records the magic items and mundane treasure acquired by the [[Dunmar Fellowship]] in the course of their adventures.
 Treasure that has been lost, used, destroyed, sold, or given away is [[Party Treasure - Former|listed elsewhere]].

+Recent distributions:
+Faldrick receives the Ring of Shadows, Kethra gets the Celestial Gem of Protection, Amil takes the Helm of Telepathy, and Jotha is given the Ring of Displacement.

 ## Magic Items

 *Note: potions and scrolls are not tracked here.
 Make sure to add these to character sheets when you get them, and remove them when you use them.*